siemisx/Analyzing-Japanaese/README.md

 ## Structure
 comparison: .py files for comparing morphological analyzers <br />
-results: .txt files of tokenization and pos deiscrepancies
+results: .txt files of tokenization and pos discrepencies, .pkl dicts used for evaluation

 ## Kyoto Web Document Leads Corpus
 The KWDLC was used for evaluation.<br />